Markets

 After a Friday where markets surged and oil prices dropped as both the US and Iran declared the strait open, American investors woke up to news on Saturday that Iran’s military said the strait had “returned to its previous state.”
 A UK maritime authority said it had gotten word of a tanker coming under Iranian fire near Oman.
 Ships were turning back.

-Then Sunday night, things got even more heated: President Trump and US Central Command said the US had opened fire on an Iranian ship that had, after hours of warnings, defied the US blockade of its ports.
+Then on Sunday night, things got even more heated: President Trump and US Central Command said the US had opened fire on an Iranian ship that had, after hours of warnings, defied the US blockade of its ports.
 The US said Marines had seized the ship.
 The Associated Press, citing Iranian state-run media, said Iran vowed a swift response.

-A US delegation led by Vice President JD Vance is reportedly still expected to resume peace talks with Iran this week in Pakistan, but today, the war appears to be at its most tenuous point since the ceasefire between the two countries was announced April 7.
+A US delegation led by Vice President JD Vance is reportedly still expected to resume peace talks with Iran this week in Pakistan, but today, the war appears to be at its most tenuous point since the ceasefire between the two countries was announced on April 7.

 More Markets